 The higher the heel, the more stress and pressure is put on the ball of the foot and on the forefoot, causing further discomfort.
-But, low-heeled shoes can also cause discomfort if they don't fit well.
+But, low-heeled shoes too can cause discomfort if they don’t fit well.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!